"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Financial services marketing is expensive.
 Without proper attribution, you're making six-figure decisions based on gut feel.

-With accurate attribution, you can:
+With accurate multi-touch attribution, you can:

 HubSpot provides multiple attribution models out-of-the-box.
 Here's how to set them up properly.

-Before diving into attribution, ensure you have:
+Before diving into attribution, ensure you have these three foundations in place:

 Attribution only works if you're tracking every meaningful interaction.
 Here's how to ensure comprehensive coverage.